kaste/PyTest/README.md

 # TODO

 - Parametrized tests are hard.
 We should somehow get the id of the test item and show it.
 Also: for parametrized tests the same test can fail multiple times; currently we just show multiple phantoms, which doesn't look good.
-- XPASSED's are hard too.
-When a test xpasses we don't have a traceback, so we don't have proper phantoms as well.
-Currently we only flash the status bar red.